 Jerusalem is my favourite city.
 Sightseeing aside, just being there is an experience.
-There is so much to see and do that expect a busy few days if you are planning to do just a weekend in Jerusalem.
-Here are my suggestions for the best things to see and do with 3 days in Jerusaleum.
+There is so much to see and do expect a busy few days if you are planning to do just a weekend in Jerusalem.
+Here are my suggestions for the best things to see and do with 3 days in Jerusalem.

 If you are planning a longer stay in Israel, also check out:

 - 1 week in Israel – budget & itinerary